alexramirez0707/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 Data was filtered to focus on the launch dates of successful, failed, and canceled Kickstarter theater campaigns.
 The chart illustrates which months out of the year have the most successful outcomes and which months have the least successful campaign outcomes.
 The graph shows that the highest count of successful outcomes occurred between May and June, with a total of 211 successful campaigns (25% of the total successful campaigns).
 In contrast, the fundraising campaigns were the least successful in December, with only 37 (or 4%) successful campaigns.

-The failed campaigns did not show enough consistency in the data to conclude a trend.
+The failed campaign outcomes did not show enough consistency in the data to conclude a trend.
 What can be concluded about failed outcomes is that when there are months that have more launch attempts, there is a possibility that the failed outcomes can increase.
 Such as the duration of May to July, for example.
+It is a given that more launch attempts increase the possibility of outcomes for both success and failures.
+As a result, this conclusion can be ignored.

 ![](Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals

 ![](Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered